docxology/p3if/docs/diagrams/process-flows.md

 # P3IF Process Flows

-This document illustrates the key process flows in the P3IF system using diagrams.
+This document illustrates the key process flows in the P3IF system using diagrams, reflecting the current implementation and capabilities.

+## 🚀 Current Implementation Status

+All process flows documented here are **fully implemented** and working in the current P3IF system.
+The diagrams reflect actual code paths and data flows in the production system.

 ## Data Generation Flow